Campus-Wide vs. Program-Specific

 Criminal Justice - All programs in Criminal Justice have been officially designated as impacted programs on the Sacramento State campus.
 Check with the Department of Criminal Justice to confirm current criteria at (916) 278-6487 or http://www.csus.edu/HHS/CJ/Undergraduate/impaction%20faq.html

-Design - The Graphic Design, Interior Design and Photography programs have been officially designated as impacted programs on the Sacramento State campus.
+Design - The Graphic Design and Photography programs have been officially designated as impacted programs on the Sacramento State campus.
 Check with the Department of Design, (916) 278-3962 to confirm current criteria or http://www.al.csus.edu/design/ (as of 2015/16 Interior Design is no longer impacted)

 Health Science - All undergraduate programs in Health Science have been officially designated as impacted programs on the Sacramento State campus.
 Check with the Department of Health Science to confirm current criteria at (916) 278-6441 or http://www.csus.edu/hhs/khs/hlsc/impaction.html